 - Salt – To taste.

-Preheat the oven to 350°F. Line the baking sheet with foil and fold the sides to create a pouch.
-Spray it with cooking spray.
+First, I preheat the oven to 350°F. Then, I line a baking sheet with foil and fold the sides to create a pouch, spraying it with cooking spray.

-In a bowl, make your rub by combining paprika, chili powder, cayenne, garlic powder, salt and pepper.
+Next, I make the rub by combining paprika, chili powder, cayenne, garlic powder, salt, and pepper in a bowl.

-Make lemon honey butter.
-Melt butter and mix with lemon juice and honey.
+I also prepare the lemon honey butter by melting butter and mixing it with lemon juice and honey.

-Bring the salmon out of the refrigerator and place the skin side down on the prepared baking pan.
-Rub the salmon with dry spice rub.
-Pour the butter mixture over the salmon and spread well.
+Once that’s done, I take the salmon out of the refrigerator and place it skin side down on the prepared baking pan.
+I rub the salmon with the dry spice rub, making sure to coat it evenly.
+Then, I pour the butter mixture over the salmon and spread it well to ensure every bit is covered.
+Now it’s ready to go into the oven and bake up into something delicious!

-Place the salmon in the oven and bake for 15-20 minutes.
-Set the oven to broil and and cook an additional for 3-5 minutes to nicely brown the top of the salmon.
-As ovens vary, keep an eye on it so it doesn’t burn.
+I bake it for 15-20 minutes.
+Then, I set the oven to broil and cook it for an additional 3-5 minutes to nicely brown the top of the salmon.
+Since ovens can vary, I keep a close eye on it to make sure it doesn’t burn.
+This step gives the salmon a beautiful golden crust and adds extra flavor!

-While your salmon is baking, chop mangoes, red bell pepper, jalapen&771;os, cilantro and mix well in a bowl with lime juice and salt.
-Refrigerate till ready to serve.
+While my salmon is baking, I chop up some mangoes, red bell pepper, jalapeños, and cilantro.
+Then, I mix them all together in a bowl with lime juice and salt.
+I refrigerate the mixture until it’s ready to serve.
 You can add in chopped onion if you like (I am avoiding today for the love of my life, as he picks out every single one of them).
-For a more detailed recipe, check out our mango salsa.
+For a more detailed recipe, check out my mango salsa.

-Once the salmon is cooked, rest it for 5-10 minutes before serving.
-Serve it on a plate and top it with heaps of mango salsa.
+Once the salmon is cooked, I let it rest for about 5-10 minutes before serving.
+Then, I serve the salmon on a plate and top it with heaps of the delicious mango salsa.

 The basic recipe is a treat in itself, but you can serve this up with following sides:

-Vegetables: Roasted veggies like asparagus, green beans or broccoli are great.
+Vegetables: I love roasted veggies like asparagus, green beans or broccoli.
 If you want to keep the sweet & savory theme going, try our crispy roast Brussels sprouts recipe.
 A big bowl of salad is also great.
 Imagine how pretty our zucchini carrot salad would look next to this salmon!

-Grains & starches: Try it with grits, brown rice or quinoa.
+Grains & starches: I also like to serve grits, brown rice or quinoa with this salmon.
 It’s excellent with a side of our Isreali couscous salad or rainbow pasta salad.
 Or, while you have the oven fired up, some baked sweet potato fries sound great!

 How to use leftovers in other meals